 - Continue the moratorium against future fossil fuel export projects indefinitely.

 With a new federal administration that has made removing environmental protections a priority, we need strong local protections for the people of Whatcom County.
-The safety of our rails, water, air, and climate can't be compromised. - We thank the County Council for their work on this issue so far and urge you to keep our community safe using local tools like the comprehensive plan and its subsequent land use regulations. - Shorten the timeline for meeting the Lake Whatcom Water Quality Project (TMDL) water quality improvement plan to reduce phosphorus and fecal coliform in the Lake.
-The investments in protecting our drinking water will reduce the cost of water purification and save taxpayer dollars in the long run.
-Clean drinking water is a must for the residents of Whatcom County. - Reduce the number of housing units planned in rural areas to prevent overdrawing aquifers connected to the river or needed for other uses like agriculture by supporting policies like Transfer of Development Rights (TDRs) and Purchase of Development Rights (PDRs).
+The safety of our rails, water, air, and climate can't be compromised. - o We thank the County Council for their work on this issue so far and urge you to keep our community safe using local tools like the comprehensive plan and its subsequent land use regulations. - Reduce the number of housing units planned in rural areas to prevent overdrawing aquifers connected to the river or needed for other uses like agriculture by supporting policies like Transfer of Development Rights (TDRs) and Purchase of Development Rights (PDRs).
 Preserving farmland, protecting salmon and treaty rights, and improving water quality are all higher priorities than making money off of sprawling development. - Support the Nooksack Wild and Scenic designation to promote stewardship of our local rivers.
+With efforts by Lummi Nation, through this program Chinook salmon populations have begun to return.